 First it was frustration, now it is congratulations

 When we were trying to open our first location in Plano, the city building inspectors gave us a hard time about our LED lighting, stating that it didn’t meet their code.
 As each day passed, it was more and more frustrating as they were trying to understand how this type of lighting could be incorporated into our building design.
 We finally worked out our differences and all of that is behind us now.
 The City of Plano awarded us the Environmental Star of Excellence Business Award for Small Business.
 We're proud to be part of a city that truly cares about celebrating and educating their citizens about how they can make a difference.

 Even our water is committed to you

 Did you know that bottled water creates a ton of waste?
-That a lot of times it comes straight for municipal water sources?
+That a lot of times it comes straight from municipal water sources?
 That shipping it across the country or across the globe uses a disproportionate share of fossil fuels?
 That’s why we offer our Commitment Water.
-It is captured rain water that is sourced in Buda, Texas (yes, it is filtered).
+It is captured rainwater that is sourced in Buda, Texas (yes, it is filtered).
 It’s the most naturally pure water on the market packaged in a biodegradable bottle and sent just a few miles up I-35.
 It’s the complete package.
 That’s committed!

 That poor one-time use paper bag

 Think about it – the paper bag.
 It spent about 20 years growing up as a tree.
 And now, it’s about to live for just a few minutes until it gets your salad back to the house or office and then it’s put in the recycle bin (hopefully) or just thrown in the trash.
 20 years of living for a one-time use!
 What a shame.
 What a waste.
 That’s why we’d like to tape your salad, utensil, and napkin together when you're just getting one salad to go.
 With just 10 inches of tape, together we can eliminate wasting energy, water, and our trees.
 We appreciate you giving it a try.